mustang-im/mustang/mobile/docs/build.md

 #### Troubleshooting

+- You may need to wait a little bit after opening the project to select device and build because Xcode needs to index the files in the project.
 - For debug builds if there's no Development Team ID you may need to open Xcode, go to Settings > Apple Accounts and login.
 Then go to the file explorer in the Xcode project and click on the Project, then Target > Signings and Capabilities and select a Development Team.